New Anglia Local enterprise Partnership

 New Anglia Local Enterprise Partnership

-We’re incredibly proud of all we have achieved in the past decade and the video below shows some of our highlights.
+We’re incredibly proud of all we have achieved in the past year and the video below shows some of our highlights.

-A review of our year.
-By Chris Starkie, Chief Executive, New Anglia LEP
+A review of our year by Chris Starkie, Chief Executive of New Anglia LEP

 Our governance and decision making